Step-by-Step ETC Guide for NIRISS AMI Observations of Extrasolar Planets Around a Host Star

 The JWST Exposure Time Calculator (ETC) performs signal-to-noise ratio (SNR) calculations for the JWST observing modes.
 Sources of interest are defined by the user and assigned to scenes which are used by the ETC to run calculations for the requested observing mode.

-For the purpose of this calculation, assume that the flux ratio for the target HD 218396 and the planetary companion we wish to detect is ~10-4.
+For the purpose of this calculation, assume that the flux ratio for the target HD 218396 and the planetary companion you wish to detect is ~10-4.
 According to Ireland (2013), the number of photons necessary to detect this contrast is:

 Since there are 7 apertures in the AMI NRM, this translates to: